Sa7cez/masa-finance/README.md

-# sui-testnet-nft-bot
+# masa-finance-domain-regger

-This script allows you to mint SUI testnet NFTs
+This script allows you to mint domain in testnet Masa Finance

 ## Algoritm
 1) Sign to site